-The Outdoor Access Forum's main role is to advise the Council on access issues and the development of the Core Paths Plan.
-The forum consists of 15 members representing land managers, recreation groups and public bodies.
+An Outdoor Access Forum exists in Dumfries and Galloway which is made up of members representing land managers, recreation groups and public bodies.
+The forum's main role is to advise the Council on access issues and the development of the Core Paths Plan.

 The Outdoor Access Forum are advising Dumfries and Galloway Council to ensure the region's population is represented in decisions that are made on Outdoor Access.

 The remit of the group is to provide advice on:

 - The adoption and use of core paths

 Within Dumfries and Galloway this remit is widened to take on a more strategic overview of access-related work to include:

 - Funding for Access work and Joint Projects

 - Access Monitoring Projects and Initiatives